-The Foundation has an email listserv for Wexner Davidson Fellows, Wexner Field Fellows, Alumni of the Wexner Graduate Fellowship/Davidson Scholars and Wexner Field Fellowship, and the Graduate, Field, and Davidson Fellowship professional staff.
-This list, referred to as Wexnet, is a private, restricted-access list, open exclusively to members of the Wexner Professional Leadership Programs community, all of whom work professionally in the Jewish community.
+The Foundation has an email listserv for current fellows and alumni of the Wexner Graduate Fellowship/Davidson Scholars Program, Wexner Field Fellowship, and Wexner Davidson Fellowship, and the Graduate, Davidson, and Field Fellowship professional staff.
+This list, referred to as Wexnet, is a private, restricted-access list, open exclusively to current fellows and alumni of those three Fellowships, all of whom work professionally in the Jewish community.

-- All individuals subscribed to the list will receive messages posted to the list by other subscribers or The Foundation staff. - Fellows will be invited to subscribe to this list after Fall Institute. - Fellows will receive all postings to the list and can post to it. - The address to post to the entire list [WGF/DS/WFF/WDF Alumni and Fellows] is wexnet@googlegroups.com. - 1.
-All emails that you receive from the Wexnet list are sent from the address wexnet@googlegroups.com.
+- All individuals subscribed to the list will receive messages posted to the list by other subscribers or The Foundation staff. - Fellows will be invited to subscribe to this list after Spring Institute. - Fellows will receive all postings to the list and will have the ability to post to the list. - The address to post to the entire list [WGF/DS/WFF/WDF Alumni and Fellows] is wexnet@googlegroups.com.

+- 1. All emails that you receive from the Wexnet list are sent from the address wexnet@googlegroups.com.
 By default, your reply will be posted only to the sender. - 2.
 Should you wish to reply to the entire list, you should simply edit the "To" line of the reply with the wexnet@googlegroups.com address.
 Please be sure you want your response to go to the entire list before you make the address change.
-We have put this safeguard in place to avoid messages being sent to the entire list that are of a personal nature and meant only for the person who sent the original message.

-- 3. This list may be used for any number of functions.
+We have put this safeguard in place to avoid messages being sent to the entire list that are of a personal nature and meant only for the person who sent the original message. - 3.
+This list may be used for any number of functions.
 Participants have used it as a bulletin board to announce personal or professional news; as a forum for Divrei Torah, sermons, or articles; as a discussion group for a wide array of issues, politics, and visions of the future; and as a means of querying and maintaining connections with other Wexner Fellows and Fellowship Alumni. - 4.
 This is a closed list intended for Wexner Graduate Fellows, Field Fellows, Davidson Fellows, and Alumni exclusively.
-There is assumed confidentiality regarding the materials shared on the list.
+There is an assumed degree of confidentiality regarding the materials that are shared on the list.
 Forwarding or using the content of someone else's posting should never be done without first obtaining the original author's consent. - 5.
 Because the Wexner Field Fellows and Wexner Davidson Fellows will have a commensurate experience to the Wexner Graduate Fellows and are part of the same Jewish professional community, the Foundation and the advisory WexCoComm (Wexner Professional Fellowship Community Coordinating Committee) determined that the integration of the Field Fellow, Graduate Fellow and Davidson Fellow networks on Wexnet would be valuable to the entire network.